All Posts, Most Recent First

 - A swarm of European honey bees is relatively docile

-- Absconding swarms leave an empty hive
+- Absconding bees leave an empty hive

 - Visitors to the bee yard